afrid0315/aws-azure-devops-interview_questions/Company wise Interview Questions.md

 #### 21. Dhcp
 #### 22. A time when u took on a task that was beyond your job ?
 #### 23. Can two different private subnets with different clases can communicate ?

+𝐑𝐨𝐮𝐧𝐝 𝟏- 𝐓𝐞𝐜𝐡𝐧𝐢𝐜𝐚𝐥

+1) Can you explain the ingress controller routing mechanism
+2) What will happen if you get no space left on device
+3) What are the RCA rule along with SRE 4 rules that you will apply while you create the alerts for your application
+4) How you will achieve the DB high availability and fault tolerance
+5) What is jenkins and security tools
+6) How docker is integrated in jenkins
+7) Write terraform code to have the AWS with1 VPC 2 Subnets and each having 1 ec2 instance
+8) Tell all the scenarios too implement the security in kubernetes
+9) Your Prod systems are down and being an SRE what are the Steps you are going to take to solve the issue

+𝐑𝐨𝐮𝐧𝐝 2- 𝐓𝐞𝐜𝐡𝐧𝐢𝐜𝐚𝐥

+10) AWS application design in current organization
+11) AWS Ec2 types volumes, difference between ALB and NLB(General Purpose SSD volumes (gp3), gp2,IO, throughput, load balancer)
+13) why your application choose the above load balancer
+14) How the CORS present in S3 (Select the bucket from the list, and click Configure CORS.
+Paste the CORS configuration XML into the text box, and click Save.
+To modify the CORS setting for the bucket, update the CORS configuration XML in the text box, and click Save)
+15) S3 types, R53 and the use in our application ()
+16) Amazon certificate manager (ACM)
+17) Kubernetes (pods managemet, memory and ram utilization check)
+18) Types of Kubernetes services (loadbalancer, Ingress,clusterip, nodeport)

+𝐑𝐨𝐮𝐧𝐝𝟑 - 𝐂𝐨𝐝𝐢𝐧𝐠

+19) What is DNS caching
+20) What is an i node
+21) The systems CPU and Memory are spiking up and at the same time PODs are in crashloop back what steps you would take to resolve the issue
+22) Write the Python code to hit the rest endpoint and take our all the urls from the json and again check if the status is 200 or not
+23) One more python code based on Leetcode

+𝐑𝐨𝐮𝐧𝐝 𝟒 - 𝐒𝐲𝐬𝐭𝐞𝐦 𝐃𝐞𝐬𝐢𝐠𝐧

+24) Design a high availability 3 tier system where your deployments will happen on kubernetes

+𝐑𝐨𝐮𝐧𝐝 𝟓 - 𝐌𝐚𝐧𝐚𝐠𝐞𝐫𝐢𝐚𝐥/𝐓𝐞𝐜𝐡𝐧𝐢𝐜𝐚𝐥

+25) Why would you be a good fit for a senior management position?
+26) What’s your most significant achievement so far?
+27) Tell me a scenario where you had critical issue and you went beyond and above to solve that issue